8 Questions and Answers About Boundaries

 Before making a decision, allow yourself the time to evaluate the benefits and the consequences.

-Learn from your past; if something didn't work already, it is not likely to work in the future.
+Learn from your past; if something didn't work already, it is likely not to work in the future.
 Explore new ways to implement your changes.

 How do I make others aware of the changes?

-You can have a straightforward conversation with the people involved; and if you choose to do so, communicate your decisions respectfully, firmly, calmly, and without engaging in excessive explanations.
+You can have a straightforward conversation with the people involved, and if you choose to do so, communicate your decisions respectfully, firmly, calmly, and without engaging in excessive explanations.